 memo is a digital telecare platform for the elderly or those needing care.
 It monitors all the important activities throughout the day using a hub and a variety of different sensors.

 The platform has been designed for families and local authorities to check in on family members.
 It monitors what is normal, without compromising on privacy, and learns the users habits so that caregivers can alerted if something out of the ordinary happens.
-For example, if walking through the front door at 3am would be considered abnormal, memo would trigger an alert.
+For example, if walking through the front door at 3am would be considered abnormal, an alert would be triggered.

 Dependent on the number of sensors purchased, memo can monitor as much as feels right.
 The system has been designed to be added to over time, as and when circumstances change.